-The Company has tracked well against its diversity measures, including:
+The Company has tracked well against its diversity and inclusion measures, including:

-- Building female leadership and representation on the ELT and Board: Since the last reporting period, the Company has added an additional female Executive team member.
-REA has implemented supportive practices to ensure the development of internal senior talent. - 2.
-Focusing on increasing female representation in IT roles: With consistently low levels of women entering into IT study in Australia, REA Group has both an internal and external strategy to increase female representation in IT.
-REA Group has continued to engage female IT personnel from graduate levels upwards and continued to increase its presence in the IT community amongst females.
-Many of our initiatives have a long-term focus and we are confident that we will see the benefit of our investment in the long-term. - Continued focus on increasing the number of part time roles: Steady progress has been made in meeting ambitious targets with stability in the number of part time roles in REA from 47 in FY16 to 48 in FY17. - 4.
-Retaining talent through continued support of new parents to return to work: During FY17 we have undertaken a number of initiatives such as successfully continuing externally run 'Returning from Parental Leave' seminars and supporting new parents with 'Keeping in Touch Days'.
-As a result of some of these initiatives, we have seen continued growth in our return from parental leave rates from 89% during FY16 to 92% in FY17.
+- 1. Focusing on increasing female representation in IT roles: With consistently low levels of women entering into IT study in Australia, REA Group has continued to invest heavily in a strategy to increase female representation in IT at all levels.
+REA Group has continued to focus on recruiting female talent at a graduate level (over 50% of our 2019 graduate cohort are women) as well as focusing on bringing in women from non technical backgrounds, equipping existing technical women with leadership skills and creating a culture of mentoring for women in IT. - 2.
+Continued focus on increasing the number of part time roles: Steady progress has been made in normalising a culture of flex with a significant increase in the number of part time roles in REA from 48 in FY17 to 76 in FY18. - 3.
+Retaining talent through continued support of new parents to return to work: During FY18, we have continued to support new parents with 'Keeping in Touch Days' and our annual 'Family Day' event.
+As a result of some of these initiatives, we have seen return from parental leave rates remained steady at 90% in FY18.